 In 2018 alone, 10.3 million people misused prescription opioids and 2 million people had an opioid use disorder.
 Between 1999 and 2018, nearly 450,000 people died from an overdose involving an opioid, including both prescription and illicit opioids.

-As the COVID-19 pandemic rages on, so does the nation’s battle with substance use.
-Recent data indicates that the current pandemic could contribute to 75,000 additional deaths from alcohol, drug misuse, and suicide, and many argue that this estimate is undeniably low.
+As the COVID-19 pandemic raged on, so too did the nation’s battle with substance use.
+Data indicated that the pandemic possibly contributed to 75,000 additional deaths from alcohol, drug misuse, and suicide.
+And many argue that this estimate is low.

-Labeled “deaths of despair,” these casualties are intimately tied to the job loss, uncertainty, and isolation that prevail as a result of the pandemic, highlighting the impact the coronavirus has on mental health and substance use disorders.
+Labeled “deaths of despair,” these casualties were tied to job loss, uncertainty, and isolation that stemmed from to the pandemic.
+These effects highlight the impact the coronavirus had on mental health and substance use disorders.

 The relationship between COVID-19 and mental health is at the forefront of many recent health discussions.
-In a poll conducted last July, 53% of U.S. adults surveyed said that stress and worry related to the pandemic has harmed their mental health.
-This percentage has climbed significantly since the poll was first conducted in March, when only 32% of respondents voiced concern.
+In a poll conducted in July 2019, 53% of U.S. adults surveyed said that stress and worry related to the pandemic harmed their mental health.
+This percentage was significantly higher than a poll conducted in March 2019, when only 32% of respondents voiced concern.

 Epidemics have been shown to induce stress across populations as a result of social isolation, loneliness, job loss, and income insecurity, all of which can contribute to depression, anxiety, and low self-esteem.
 When paired with high levels of fear and uncertainty, these unprecedented times create a toxic culmination of circumstances that can lead to new mental health challenges and exacerbate existing ones.

-Unfortunately, more mental health conditions due to the coronavirus also means more substance use disorders.
-In fact, more than one in every four adults with a serious mental health condition also has a substance use disorder.
+Unfortunately, more mental health conditions due to the coronavirus also meant more substance use disorders.
+In fact, more than one-in-four adults with a serious mental health condition also has a substance use disorder.
 There are several reasons why mental health and substance use disorders frequently co-occur:

 - Some individuals with mental health conditions use alcohol or drugs to self-medicate.
 While this may provide individuals with short-term relief, it often intensifies their symptoms in the long run.